Raigyo/unity-3d-archviz/Readme.md

 In 'archviz-windows64' launch architecture.exe by clicking on it to play.

+### 1.2 Mac OSX

+Download the zip with the game [here](https://drive.google.com/open?id=1Ht8BsUuc6hs_5jTsKUAzSrXocmY-JQI5) [919Mb] and unzip archviz-mac-osx.zip on your computer.

+In 'archviz-mac-osx' launch archviz-mac-osx.app by clicking on it to play.

+Warning: It's not an approved Mac App Store application so you will have to select 'allow apps downloaded from anywhere' or click on 'open anyway' on the alert box if you want to launch the game.

 ### 1.3 Scripts for reviewing

-Scripts used are in the [script folder](https://github.com/Raigyo/unity-3d-archviz/tree/master/scripts) on this repository.
+Scripts used are in the [scripts folder](https://github.com/Raigyo/unity-3d-archviz/tree/master/scripts) on this repository.

 *-------*